soundpress/RulesOfNYC/docs/c04/index.rst

    (1) Pre-proposal or pre-solicitation conferences.
 Pre-proposal or pre-solicitation conferences may be conducted in the manner set forth in § 3-02 of these Rules.

    (2) Amendments to RFPs.
-Amendments to RFPs may be made in the manner set forth in § 3-02 of these Rules.
+Amendments to RFPs may be made in the manner set forth in 9 RCNY § 3-02.

    (3) Modification or withdrawal of proposals.
-Proposals may be modified or withdrawn prior to the established due date in the manner set forth in § 3-02 of these Rules.
+Proposals may be modified or withdrawn prior to the established due date in the manner set forth in 9 RCNY § 3-02.
 The established due date is either the time and date announced for receipt of proposals or receipt of modifications to proposals, if any, or if discussions have begun, it is the time and date by which best and final offers must be submitted.

    (4) Late proposals and modifications.
 Any proposal or modification received after the established due date and time at the place designated for receipt is late and may be accepted only in the manner set forth in paragraphs (5) through (8) below.